jmechnich/s3turbo/README.md

 Change to Bank 1, Performance 1 and print debugging information.
 Additional command line arguments are appended to the message body.
 ```
 # Bank and Performance values in ASCII (0x30-0x39)
-./s3midi --debug --command BANK_PERF_CHG 0x30 0x30 --exit
+./s3midi --verbose --command BANK_PERF_CHG -x 0x30 0x30 --exit
 ```

 Send a directory request to the synthesizer.
-Uses the custom python functions `str2file` and `str2hex` to convert a string to lists of integers. `str2file` creates fixed 11 character filename padded with whitespace.  `str2hex` creates a 0-terminated list.
+The order of commandline arguments has to match the signature of the command.
 ```
 # List everything
-./s3midi --command DIR_DRQ 'str2file("*")' 'str2hex("A:")'
+./s3midi --command DIR_DRQ -f"*" -p"A:"
 ```

 The first argument is the filename, second is the path.